 Nominate your Project Advisor for Excellence in Scholarly Mentoring

 Help us recognize faculty across the university who contribute significant time and effort to support students’ intellectual, ethical and professional development.
-Outstanding mentors will be recognized during the opening and midday remarks at the Showcase.
-In your registration form, consider nominating your adviser by telling us how he or she has contributed to your development as a scholar.
+Outstanding mentors are recognized during the opening and midday remarks at the Showcase.
+When you register, you'll have the opportunity to nominate your adviser by describing how he or she has contributed to your development as a scholar.

 - Stand by your poster and tell your story to visitors using your poster as your guide

 - Maximum poster size: 3' wide x 4' tall